sebkaster/CarND-Advanced-Lane-Lines/writeup_template.md

 The first step is to create a histogram of lower half of the image.
 With this histogram we are adding up the pixel values along each column in the image.
 The two most prominent peaks in this histogram will be good indicators of the x-position of the base of the left and right lane line.
+The histogram of the example image is shown below.

+![alt text][histo]

 The next step is to initiate a Sliding Window Search in the left and right parts which we got from the histogram.